dardenreviews/dardenreviews.github.io/README.md

 [Github Page Tutorial](https://dardenreviews.github.io/create_your_portfolio.pdf)

-This tutorial will go live Tuesday for my Github Page Lunch 'n' Learn!!

 >Want to make your own site as a personal portfolio?
 Check out this How-To infographic I created.
-This will get your site up and running in less than half an hour!
+The recorded demo of this process is available [here.](https://www.youtube.com/watch?v=4oRjeOtcoXE) This will get your site up and running in less than half an hour!
 When you're ready to make your markdown files beautiful, check out the tutorial below.

 [Markdown Tutorial](https://dardenreviews.github.io/notebook_html_tutorial)